STEP #2: KILL BED BUGS IN YOUR CLOTHES AND PERSONAL BELONGINGS

 BAG ALL YOUR PERSONAL/HOUSEHOLD ITEMS

-Be cautious when bagging up objects that have sharp edges or corners that can easily poke through.
-You may want to be double bag these items just to be safe since you don’t want any bed bugs to escape.
+Be careful when bagging up objects that have sharp edges or corners that can easily poke through.
+You may want to be double bag these items, you don’t want any bed bugs to escape.
 Also, remember to seal the bag shut tightly.
 Tying the bag shut works just fine or you can twist the top of the bag closed and clamp on a large binder clip or zip ties.

 3 OPTIONS FOR YOUR BELONGINGS